 - The Vegetable Medley: Aromatic vegetables like onions and bell peppers add sweetness, texture, and nutrition.

 - The Starch Component: A hearty starch like pasta, rice, or potatoes absorbs the delicious sauce and makes the dish substantial and filling.
+In our feature recipe, we use pillowy potato gnocchi.

 - The Binder & Sauce: A creamy or savory liquid, often from canned tomatoes, condensed soups, or broth, binds all the ingredients together into a cohesive whole.